ortega2247/pypi-upload-action/README.md

 This action uploads [python distribution packages](https://packaging.python.org/tutorials/packaging-projects/) located in the `dist/` directory to PyPI.

+This action assumes that a [python environment is set up](https://github.com/marketplace/actions/setup-python-environment).
+Python can be set up with [conda](https://github.com/s-weigand/setup-conda) as well

 ## Usage
 Upload packages to PyPI
 ```yml